Kami-code/HandsOnVLM-release/README.md

 ## Acknowledgements

-This repository employs the same code structure to that used in [LITA](https://github.com/NVlabs/LITA) and [hoi-forecast](https://github.com/stevenlsw/hoi-forecast).
+This repository builds upon code from [LITA](https://github.com/NVlabs/LITA) and [hoi-forecast](https://github.com/stevenlsw/hoi-forecast).
+We thank the authors of these papers for open-sourcing their code.